Why Choose Cedars-Sinai Marina del Rey Hospital for Ulcerative Colitis Treatment?

-Marina Del Rey Hospital works with experienced and skilled specialists who can help you with treatment options for ulcerative colitis.
+Cedars-Sinai Marina del Rey Hospital works with experienced and skilled specialists who can help you with treatment options for ulcerative colitis.
 They know how important it is to personalize the treatment according to each patient’s health problems and particular needs.
 Our specialists are constantly looking to improve themselves as doctors in order to be able to provide the best healthcare for their patients.

 Ulcerative colitis is an inflammatory bowel disease that causes ulcers (lesions of the tissue) in the large intestine.
 Ulcerations are formed in areas where intestinal mucosal cells have been destroyed by infection and can be accompanied by bleeding.

-Although it usually affects the sigmoid and the rectum, the extent of the disease may range from a simple affection of the rectum to considerable damage of the colon.
+Although it usually affects the sigmoid and the rectum, the extent of the disease may range from a simple affection of the rectum to considerable damage to the colon.
 The affected colon area serves as an indicator of the severity of the disease.

-Ulcerative colitis can occur in people of all ages, but most of the times patients are aged between 15 and 30 years.
+Ulcerative colitis can occur in people of all ages, but most of the time patients are aged between 15 and 30 years.
 It affects both men and women to the same extent and often manifests itself in several members of the same family.

 Drug therapy is essential for ulcerative colitis as it controls and prevents intestinal inflammation.
 Medication helps diminish the symptoms, heal the lesions, achieve disease remission and delay the surgical treatment.
 Ulcerative colitis therapy mainly depends on the severity of the disease.

 Several studies have shown that nicotine patches can be used as adjuvants in the treatment of ulcerative colitis.
 The patches are useful for people whose symptoms get worse or appear after quitting smoking.
-However, due to harmful addiction effects of nicotine, this type of treatment is not recommended for wide use.
+However, due to the harmful addiction effects of nicotine, this type of treatment is not recommended for wide use.

 Currently Tested Drugs

 Other drugs used to suppress the immune system are still tested.
-For example, CDP571 is an antibody which acts against the tumor necrosis factor (increased in inflammation).
+For example, CDP571 is an antibody that acts against the tumor necrosis factor (increased in inflammation).
 Studies on this product have shown that it might be useful in colitis with mild or moderate symptoms.

 Surgery is used as a last option when other therapies are not effective or if complications arise.
 Proctectomy, the surgical intervention consisting of the ablation of the colon and anal sphincter is the only method of healing ulcerative colitis.
 Depending on the extent and severity of the disease, one of the following procedures is used: